An open letter

 Others, like me, decide to enter the grind and see where it leads.

 In 2003, I was very close to turning in my badge.
-I was going through a very rough patch in my personal life.
+I was going through a very rough patch in my personal and professional life.

 To say it was falling apart would be an understatement.

-(Disclaimer: No one escapes pain or heartache during their lives or professional career.
+(Disclaimer: No cop escapes pain or heartache during their lives or professional career.
 I am certain that my story may seem trivial to those who have suffered far worse.)

 We all look back at different periods in our life that were exceptionally difficult.
 As we get older we look back at these events and wished we knew then what we know now.